Small Business HQ

 4. Mitigate Risks

 There are many risks associated with running a small business.
-Being able to minimize these risks is one of the benefits of financial planning.
+Being able to provide financial security and minimize these risks is one of the benefits of financial planning.

 Some of the common business risks include: